pzlav/Start_DE_mipt_project/readme.txt

-﻿Выпускное задание для курса старт в Data Engineering

-Показаны основные этапы построени DWH
-	- ETL процессы из различных источникво
+Graduation assignment on Start to Data Engineering from MIPT

+Basic DWH prototype:
+	- Some DDL from excel based metadata
+	- ETL from Oracle DB and Excel/CSV files
 	- staging таблицы
 	- type 1 и type 2 Slowly changing dimension